saket/cascade/README.md

 **Navigation**

-For sub-menus, `cascade` will automatically navigate to the parent menu when the title is pressed.
+For sub-menus, `cascade` will automatically navigate to the parent menu when the title is clicked.
 For manual navigation, `CascadePopupMenu#navigateBack()` can be used.

 ```kotlin
 popup.menu.addSubMenu("Remove").also {